Engr-Asad-Hussain/flask-restapi/README.md

 `flask`
 - `pip install flask` to install flask
 - `pip freeze > requirements.txt` command to enter your all the packages in `requirements.txt` file.

+`app.run(host='0.0.0.0')`
+- When you do not specify SERVER_NAME, it takes default None value.
+- It means that you specify `app.run(host=None)` command.
+- Now, what happens when you do like this?
+The answer is, when you create a container from Dockerfile, and do a quick Postman hit at health_check, you will observed that the hits are not getting into your flask application even specifying the `-p` flag in the `docker run` command.
+- On the other hand, if you specify `SERVER_NAME='0.0.0.0'` you will observed that your docker container will now receiving hits from the outside.